 The ideas associated with the New Originalism did not fit the old idea of perfect constraint and restraint.
 First, public meaning seems less constraining than original intent.
 The public meaning of some provisions of the Constitution is vague (at least on the surface).
 Phrases like “freedom of speech” or “legislative power” may have a core of determinate meaning, but they also seem to have a penumbra—a set of borderline cases.
 New Originalists call this area of underdeterminacy, “the Construction Zone.”
 If there is a substantial construction zone, then the constitutional text cannot do all the work of deciding constitutional cases.
 Moreover, some of the theorists who are called “New Originalists” have theories of constitutional construction that permit normative considerations to enter into the decision of cases inside the construction zone: Randy Barnett and Jack Balkin are prominent examples.

-The New Originalism has been criticized by both conservatives and progressives.
-From the conservative side, criticism has tended to focus on restraint and constraint.
+The New Originalism has given to a new set of disputes, both within originalism and between originalists and nonoriginalists.
+From the conservative side some theorists who might be called "new originalists," have focused on restraint and constraint.
 John McGinnis and Michael Rappaport have argued that constitutional construction is unnecessary.
 Their argument reflects their distinctive version of originalism, “Original Methods Originalism.”
-They argue that by using the original methods of constitutional interpretation, judges can eliminate ambiguity and vagueness.
+They argue that by using the original methods of constitutional interpretation, judges can eliminate or almost eliminate ambiguity and vagueness.